DallanQ/lost_ruins_of_arnak/Manual.md

 Tiles in each stack are limited.
 You can't buy tiles from a stack that is empty.

- different costs

-## Where Can You Move?
+***Where Can You Move?*** (Page 15)

-Blue and Red each have their magnifying glasses on different spaces in the first row.
+*Blue and Red each have their magnifying glasses on different spaces in the first row.
 Blue's space is connected to both spaces in the next row, so Blue could move up to either one.
-Red's space, however, is connected to only one space in the next row.
+Red's space, however, is connected to only one space in the next row.*

-All other tokens are on the starting spaces.
-Tokens on the starting spaces can advance to either space in the first row.
+*All other tokens are on the starting spaces.
+Tokens on the starting spaces can advance to either space in the first row.*

-Yellow can advance his magnifying glass.
-He can't advance his notebook until his magnifying glass is at least one row ahead of it.
+*Yellow can advance his magnifying glass.
+He can't advance his notebook until his magnifying glass is at least one row ahead of it.*

-## Points At The End Of The Game

-## Research Action
+***Research Action*** (Page 15)

-On her turn, Red decides to research with her magnifying glass.
-She pays to advance to the next space.
-She removes the research bonus token.
-The tile tile and gains a goes back to the box and the token goes to her board.
+*On her turn, Red decides to research with her magnifying glass.
+She pays (tablet icon and arrowhead icon) to advance to the next space.
+She removes the research bonus tile and gains a (tablet icon) token.
+The tile goes back to the box and the token goes to her board.
 (Note that it is impossible to use this token to pay for the research cost – the cost must be paid first.)
-Looking at the magnifying glass effect on the right, she sees that she gains 1
+Looking at the magnifying glass effect on the right, she sees that she gains 1 (an icon of a compass).*

-.

-## Gaining An Assistant
+***Gaining An Assistant*** (Page 15)

-On Blue's turn, he decides to research with his notebook.
-It is not legal to move his notebook ahead of his magnifying glass, but he can move it into the same row and even the same space, if he wants.
+*On Blue's turn, he decides to research with his notebook.
+It is not legal to move his notebook ahead of his magnifying glass, but he can move it into the same row and even the same space, if he wants.*

-Let's say he does that.
-Blue pays to move his notebook into the space with his magnifying glass.
+*Let's say he does that.
+Blue pays (tablet icon and arrowhead icon) to move his notebook into the space with his magnifying glass.
 Blue gets to choose one of the 3 assistants available on the supply board.
 Blue takes the assistant and puts it silver side up on his player board.
-Assistants will be explained in detail on the next page.
+Assistants will be explained in detail on the next page.*

-## Assistants
+### Assistants (Page 16)

 Assistants are people who have come to join your expedition.
 Each assistant has two levels – silver and gold.
 The gold side has the stronger effect.
 The research track will give you silver assistants when you move your notebook token to certain rows.

-Using this assistant is a free action.

-## Assistant'S Effect.

-## Silver Level Assistant.

-## Recruiting Assistants
+#### Recruiting Assistants (Page 16)

-Ability that the assistant receives once upgraded.

-When your you move notebook to a row with this symbol, choose one of the assistants available on the supply board.
+When your you move notebook to a row with this symbol, **choose one of the assistants** available on the supply board.
 (Usually, there are 3; however, some of the stacks might be empty later in the game.)

-Note: Assistants not on top are supposed to be kept hidden so that no one knows what they are until the assistant above them has been taken.
+**Note:** Assistants not on top are supposed to be kept hidden so that no one knows what they are until the assistant above them has been taken.

 Set the assistant on one of the assistant squares on your player board.
 The silver side should be face up.

 Assistants have various effects.
 If the effect is a free action, you have the option to use it immediately, or you can save it for later.

-## Using Assistants
+#### Using Assistants (Page 16)

 To use your assistant, turn it sideways, as shown.
-A sideways assistant is exhausted and not available for use.
+A sideways assistant is **exhausted** and not available for use.
+> an image of an assitant card turned sideways

 In general, you can use an assistant's effect only once per round.
-At the end of the round, all assistants are refreshed – turned right way up again.
+At the end of the round, all assistants are **refreshed** – turned right way up again.

 However, certain card effects might refresh an assistant during the round, allowing it to be used again, perhaps even immediately.
+> a visual representation of a diagonally split rectangle in silver and gold, depicting a person with an arrow over head, symbolizing the refresh or reuse of an assistant's effects in the game.

-## Upgrading Assistants
+#### Upgrading Assistants (Page 16)

-When you move your notebook to a row with this symbol, upgrade one of your assistants to the gold level – that is, you flip it over to its gold side.
-At this time, the assistant is refreshed even if its silver-level effect was used earlier in the round.
+When you move your notebook to a row with this symbol, **upgrade one of your assistants** to the gold level – that is, you flip it over to its gold side.
+At this time, the **assistant is refreshed** even if its silver-level effect was used earlier in the round.

-## Example:
+> an image of a card, symbolizing the upgrade of an assistant to its gold level and refreshing its abilities, regardless of previous use in the round.

+**Example:**

-Blue uses his assistant to get a
+*Blue uses his assistant to get a (icon of a tablet).*

-.

-to advance his notebook Then he pays token.
+*Then he pays (two icons of a tablet and one icon of an arrowhead) to advance his notebook token.
 The notebook effect from that row allows him to upgrade an assistant.
-He can upgrade either one.
+He can upgrade either one.*

-Blue chooses to upgrade the assistant he already used.
+*Blue chooses to upgrade the assistant he already used.
 He flips the tile over.
 As part of the effect, the assistant is refreshed.
-He could use it again right now, if he wanted.
+He could use it again right now, if he wanted.*

-Assistants have a variety of effects:
+##### ASSISTANTS HAVE A VARIETY OF EFFECTS: (Page 16)

-assistants Some offer a choice of effects.
-As a free action, you can use this assistant to get a .
-Alternatively, you can use it to get a
+Some assistants offer a choice of effects.
+As a free action, you can use this assistant to get a (coin icon).
+Alternatively, you can use it to get a (plane icon).

-.

 This assistant allows you to buy an artifact or an item with a discount.
 The discount is 1 on this side and 2 on the upgraded side.

-This assistant has no free action icon, so using this assistant counts as your turn's main action.
+This assistant has no free action icon, so using this assistant counts as your turn's **main action**.

-to make This assistant needs a you a .
+This assistant needs a (icon of a single boot) to make you a (icon of an arrowhead).
 You can pay the travel cost the same way you pay travel costs for archaeologist actions.
-Because this is a free action, it makes it for possible to use a card with two things: For example, one could pay for this assistant's effect, and the other could pay for sending an archaeologist to Dig at a Site.
+Because this is a free action, it makes it for possible to use a card with (an icon of a pair of boots) for two things: For example, one (icon of a single boot) could pay for this assistant's effect, and the other could pay for sending an archaeologist to Dig at a Site.

-## Passing
+## Passing (Page 17)

 We have discovered such wonders today!
 Who knows what we shall find tomorrow?

-On your turn, you can choose to pass – inform the other players that you will take no more turns this round.
+On your turn, you can **choose to pass** – inform the other players that you will take no more turns this round.
 Passing counts as your main action for the turn.
 At this time, you should also use up any free actions you still have available.

 If you take no other main action, then you must pass.
 It is not legal to take a turn with only free actions and no main action.